An easy guide to men’s nutrition

-When it comes to nutrition, the best way to make sure you’re getting a balanced and healthy diet is to make sure you’re getting enough of each of the five food groups.
-These food groups are fruit & veg, carbs, protein, dairy or dairy alternatives and fats and we’ll be taking you through exactly how much of each group you need in order to make sure you’re in optimum health.
+When it comes to men’s nutrition, the best way to maintain a balanced and healthy diet is to make sure you’re getting enough of each of the five food groups.
+These food groups are fruit & veg, carbs, protein, fats and dairy or dairy alternatives.
+This TREK guide to men’s nutrition will explain exactly how much of each food group you need in order to make sure you’re in optimum health.

 Testosterone is best known for being the male sex hormone, however it’s also responsible for bone, muscle and hair growth.
 You can lose testosterone as you age so it’s important to make sure you consume a well-balanced, nutrient dense diet.
 Vitamin D is one of the most important vitamins for men as is the mineral zinc as they’re both precursors to testosterone.

 - Tuna – our first testosterone boosting food is tuna!
 It’s really high in vitamin D and it’ll also keep your heart healthy.
 Make sure not to overdo it though – stick to two or three servings a week to minimise your mercury intake.

 - Low fat milk with vitamin D – milk is full of calcium to keep those bones strong and milk that’s fortified with vitamin D will keep those testosterone levels in check too.
 Try to stick to low fat options as they have lower levels of saturated fats.